PratsRepo/inscaledemo/README.md

-This code is just for the demo in inscale
+This code is just for the demo for inscale